-For a long time, I thought the answer was finding the right system.
+For a long time, I thought the answer to living my life planned and organized was finding the right solution.

 The right planner.